We told you last summer about the R22 phase out and with cooling season approaching, Stark Services wanted to remind you of your choices.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your air conditioning system was manufactured before January 2010, you have some options:
+If your AC equipment was made after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
+However, if your AC equipment was made before January 2010, you have a few options:

 1) Invest in an upgraded, more environmentally-friendly system, which uses the approved A/C refrigerant.

-2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved AC refrigerant.
+2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
 Keep in mind, this is not recommended because it could invalidate your warranty(ies).